 The Summer Palace, a garden masterpiece rarely found elsewhere in the world, enjoys a position of influence in the world’s art of garden design for its original and exquisite design.

-With an area of 290.8 hectares, the Summer Palace mainly consists of the Longevity Hill and the Kunming Lake.
-The lake, occupying an area of 220 hectares, accounts for three-fourth of the total area.
-The architectural structures in the garden centers the Tower of Buddhist Incense with over 3,000 pavilions, halls, towers, corridors and terraces scattered around.
-The garden is dived into three areas, including the administrative area with the Hall of Benevolence and Longevity in the center, the residential area consisting of the Hall of Happiness and Longevity, the Hall of Jade Ripples and Yiyun Hall, the scenic area composed of the Longevity Hill and the Kunming Lake.
+The Summer Palace is divided into three areas, including the administrative area with the Hall of Benevolence and Longevity in the center, the residential area consisting of the Hall of Happiness and Longevity, the Hall of Jade Ripples and Yiyun Hall, and the scenic area composed of the Longevity Hill and the Kunming Lake.
 Such a large-scale garden is considered as a masterpiece of Chinese landscape garden design.

 1. The East Gate Area: On the eastern side of the garden, this area used to be the place where emperors of the Qing Dynasty lived and worked.
 It includes the Hall of Benevolence and Longevity and the South and North Halls which was where emperors met the government officials, the home, the Great Opera Hall and the courtyard.
 Today, the East Gate is the front entrance of the Summer Palace, which faces the east.
 The lintels under the eaves are painted with colorful patterns, while the six red doors are studded with yellow doornails, with a plaque hung over the door, on which there inscribes three golden Chinese characters Yi He Yuan (the Summer Palace).
 This plaque is said to be penned by Emperor Guangxu of the Qing Dynasty.
 The stairway in front of the gate is carved with a pattern of two dragons playing with a ball, which can be dated back to the Qianlong Period of the Qing Dynasty.
 It is said that this stairway was transported there from the remains of the Old Summer Palace.
 As a symbol of imperial authority, the East Gate was open for emperors back in the Qing Dynasty.